acarkayrakerem/local-rag-assistant/README.md

      `.` (dot)** next to it.
 3. **Vectorize**:
    - Click **"Vectorize The Database"**.
 This reads your files and creates the "brain" for the AI.
-No need to do it again, unless you want to update the database.
+No need to do it again unless you want to update the database.
 4. **Chat**:
    - Ask questions like _"Who has an AWS certificate?"_ and get answers based on